-Southern California Health Institute (SOCHi) was granted institutional approval to operate a post-secondary institution in the state of California from Bureau for Private Post-Secondary Education (BPPE) pursuant to California Education Code, Article 9, Section 94915.
+Southern California Health Institute (SOCHi) was granted institutional approval to operate a postsecondary institution in the state of California from Bureau for Private Post-Secondary Education (BPPE) pursuant California to Education Code, Article 9, Section 94915.
 Southern California Health Institute's school code number is 1925331.
-The Bureau's approval means that the institute and its operation comply with the required standards established under the law for occupational instruction post-secondary by private educational institutions.
+The Bureau's approval means that the institute and its operation comply with the required standards established under the law for occupational instruction by private post-secondary educational institutions.
 Southern California Health Institute (SOCHi) is not a public institution.
 The school is a privately owned vocational school.

-SOCHi is approved by the state of California Workforce Investment Board to provide workplace training for eligible individuals.
-The California Department of Education describes the program as follows: "the purpose of the Workforce Investment Act (WIOA) is to provide Workforce Investment Activities that increase the employment, occupational attainment, and retention and earnings of participants, which will improve the quality of the workforce, reduce welfare dependency, and enhance the productivity and competitiveness of the nation's economy...
+SOCHi is approved by the State of California Workforce Investment Board to provide workplace training for eligible individuals.
+The California Department of Education describes the program as follows: "the purpose of the Workforce Innovation and Opportunity Act (WIOA) is to provide activities that increase employment, occupational attainment, and and retention earnings of participants, which will improve the quality of the workforce, welfare dependency, and the productivity and competitiveness of the nation's economy...
 WIOA adult funds provide services to all adults plus specialized training and other services to economically disadvantaged adults facing serious barriers to employment.
 Dislocated worker funds provide rapid response services to workers affected by plant closures and layoffs, industry retraining, and readjustment services."